sendbird/sendbird-live-sample-ios/README.md

 ### Audio Live
 To see the audio-only live event sample, open the `AudioOnlyLive.xcodeproj` file.

-### Video Live with UIKit
-To see the audio-only live event sample, open the `VideoLiveUIKit.xcodeproj` file.

 ---

 To learn more about Sendbird Live, please visit our [docs page](https://sendbird.com/docs/live/sdk/v1/ios/getting-started/start-your-first-live).